 The Elevation Profile widget generates and displays an elevation profile based on an input path created by drawing or selecting single- or multisegment lines on a web map or scene.
-The widget can display two elevation profile lines, one for the ground and one for the selected features.
+The widget can display elevation profile lines for the ground, for 3D mesh layers, and for selected line features.
 Users can choose distance and elevation units and optionally view slope and elevation statistics.

 Use this widget to support app design requirements such as the following:

-- Users can draw or select a path to get the ground elevation profile.
+- You want to draw or select a path to get the ground elevation profile.

-- Users can select a line to get its profile relative to the ground using z-values or values from elevation fields.
+- You want to select a line to get its profile relative to the ground using z-values or values from elevation fields.

-- Users can view statistics for an elevation profile, such as the slope, the maximum and minimum elevation, and the elevation loss and gain.
+- You want to view statistics for an elevation profile, such as the slope, the maximum and minimum elevation, and the elevation loss and gain.

 This widget requires connecting to a Map widget.
 To generate an elevation profile for selected line features, the Map widget must be connected to a data source (2D web map or 3D web scene).
 Line features from map services are not selectable.
 The widget uses an elevation layer as a surface that provides base heights for the layers in the map.
 By default, the widget uses the Esri Terrain 3D elevation layer for all web maps and for web scenes without a defined ground layer.
 You can replace the default Terrain 3D elevation layer with a custom web elevation layer in your map or scene if, for example, you want higher-resolution data for an area of interest.